 How to protect your cat from ticks

-Learn about tick bites, removing ticks and tick repellent and prevention methods for cats.
+Learn about tick bites, removing ticks and tick repellent as well as prevention methods for cats.

 Always ensure that choose a tick repellent or prevention method that is approved for use on cats.